alexch/codelikethis/public/lessons/server_side_javascript/intro_to_server_side_js.md

     - can be included in both request and responses, but provide no info based on what information is contained.

 # Server-side programming
-"Server-side" is mean to describe everything that happens in between a request and a response.
+"Server-side" is meant to describe everything that happens in between a request and a response.

 ## Server-side code: